brunnelu/Slicer-GNN/README.md

 # FeatureID

 This project is a proof of concept on how ML can be used to find critical parts for AM.
 Our new approach allows to easily separate input meshes in critical and non critical parts.
-For training artificial dataa is created.
+For training artificial data is created.

 ## Requirements
 pip3 install trimesh open3d networkx scipy pandas numpy